Share this Article

 7. Net effective rent is lower than what you'll actually pay

-You may find a rental with a free month or two.
+You may find a rental with a free month or two, especially now.
 Lots of New York City landlords offer a freebie at the beginning or end of a lease—to encourage you to sign a lease.
 Some landlords spread the discount over the term of the lease in what's called the net effective rent or the advertised rent, but the net effective rent is less than the amount you will actually have to pay—known as your gross rent—during your non-free months.

 Brick Underground's Gross Rent Calculator enables you to easily calculate your gross rent, make quick apples-to-apples comparisons between apartments and avoid expensive surprises.
 All you'll need to figure out your gross rent is 1) the net effective rent, 2) the length of your lease, and 3) how many free months your landlord is offering.